hmatringe/rails-stupid-coaching/README.md

 # README

-This is just an excerise.
+This is just an exercise.
 Part of LeWagon bootcamp.

 Learning Rails basics :)